Damini2904/GoogleMapsAPIAutomation/README.md

 TestNG: Testing framework for test execution and reporting.

-Selenium (optional): For any UI-based testing if required.

 Maven: Dependency management and build tool.

 Faker: Used for generating random test data.